robweber/trash-panda/README.md

     type: log
 ```

 * default_interval - the default host check interval, in minutes.
 This will default to 3 unless changed.
 [Individual hosts](#host-types) can set their own interval if needed.
+At runtime this value is randomly adjusted +/- 60 seconds to help spread load.
 * check_on_startup - if hosts should all be checked immediately after startup.
 Defaults to True.
 If this is set to False, host checks will start on their normal interval from the program start time.
 * jinja_constants - a list of key:value pairs that will be passed to the [Jinja templating engine](#templating).
 These can be things like commonly used system paths or refernced names used in defining host or service value.
 * notifier - defines a notification channel, see more below